 Overview of The Monk Who Sold His Ferrari

-Julian Mantle was a successful lawyer, who leaves his practice after his health fails, joins the sages of Sivana in the mystical land of Sivana and discovers the path to enlightenment.
+Julian Mantle was a successful lawyer, who leaves his practice after his health fails.
+He then joins the sages of Sivana in the mystical land of Sivana and discovers the path to enlightenment.

-Mantle wants to share the secrets to lead an enriched life with his friend and John who was his colleague in the past.
+Mantle wants to share the secrets to lead an enriched life with his friend John, who was also his colleague in the past.

 The fictional conversation between Julian and John is the core of the book where the author shares a number of techniques to help the reader live happily and healthily.